spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 | Abstract product has 1 concrete product         | Select this option when you want your abstract product to have a single concrete product. |
 | Abstract product has multiple concrete products | Select this option when you want your abstract product to have multiple concrete products. |

-### Reference information: Create an Abstract Product with 1 Concrete Product
+### Reference information: Create an Abstract Product with 1 Concrete Product drawer

+The following table describes attributes you select and enter on the **Create an Abstract Product with 1 Concrete Product** drawer.

 | ATTRIBUTE            | DESCRIPTION             |
 | --------------------- | ------------------------------------ |